SaharshLaud/Latec2Mkdwn/Experiments/output.md

 ---

 IIT Delhi is located in Hauz Khas, New Delhi.
 It offers undergraduate, postgraduate, and doctoral programs in various fields of engineering and technology.
-The institute is renowned for its rigorous academic programs and distinguished faculty.
+The institute is renowned for its rigorous academic programs and distinguished faculty.[IIT Delhi Official Website](https://www.iitd.ac.in)